Should You Take Portraits On Location Or In A Studio?

 *See my privacy page to learn how I don’t share your information

-This section is going to directly compare taking your portraits on location vs. in a studio based on some specific factors.
-These will be posted as questions to get your brain working to consider your optimal choice.
+This section is to make a direct comparison of where to take your portraits (on location vs. in a studio) based on some specific factors.
+I will post these as questions to get your brain working to consider your optimal choice.

 1. Is the background critical?